googleworkspace/python-oauth-token-manager/README.md

 ### Secret Manager

 Two secrets will need to be manually added to Secret Manager before the library can be used.
 These are the client id and client secret.
-The easiest way to do this is using a small shell script like this:
+One way to do this is using a small shell script like this:

 ```